LukeShortCloud/rootpages/src/networking/linux.rst

 [2]

-A Network configuration can be created for a WiFi interface.
-Using the "wpa\_supplicant" service, the WiFi password can be securely saved in a different file and will automatically be used by systemd-network.
+A Network configuration can be created for a Wi-Fi interface.
+Using the "wpa\_supplicant" service, the Wi-Fi password can be securely saved in a different file and will automatically be used by systemd-network.

-WiFi syntax:
+Wi-Fi syntax:

 .. code-block:: sh